CLIMATE JUSTICE Coalition

 This World is Ours!

-All over the world, peoples and communities are fighting for survival, for their rights, for justice in the face of economic turmoils, ecological and climate catastrophes, political instabilities, vicious attacks on fundamental human rights, militarisation and, in places like Palestine and Sudan, genocide.
+All over the world, peoples and communities are fighting for survival, for their rights and for justice.
+Fighting in the face of economic turmoil, ecological and climate catastrophes, vicious attacks on fundamental human rights and genocide in places like Palestine and Sudan.

-In coordination with our friends across the globe, we’re bringing together organisations, groups and activists for key moments of convergence on the road to COP30.
-Join us for the 15 November Global Day of Action!
+In coordination with our friends across the globe, we’ve been bringing together organisations, groups and activists for key moments of convergence on the road to COP30.

 Connecting Climate & Migrant Justice